 What isn’t so generally known is that the film’s prominent place in so many film classes — and for that matter, the fact that there are film classes in the first place — has a lot to do with the work of a revolutionary Catholic film critic and theorist, André Bazin, whose critical theories were shaped by the same tradition of Christian personalist philosophy that informed the writings of Pope John Paul II.

-More than anyone else, Bazin, writing from the 1930s to the 1950s, made it possible to take movies seriously as an art form and a field of academic study.
+More than anyone else, Bazin, writing from the early 1940s to the late 1950s, made it possible to take movies seriously as an art form and a field of academic study.
 It wouldn’t be going too far to call him the “father of film studies.”

 Bazin had many influences, but arguably the most potent was that of the Catholic personalist philosopher Emmanuel Mounier, founder of the journal Esprit, for which Bazin wrote as a critic.
 In 1951 Bazin co-founded the celebrated film journal Cahiers du cinéma and gathered a stable of more or less like-minded critics (including Catholics, Protestants and at least one nonbeliever) who became famous for the auteur theory of cinema.